colah/Higher-Order-Constraints/README.md

 Higher order types constraints could be very powerfull.

-Consider a function pointwise, as in pointwise addition of addition.
+Consider a function `pointwise`, as in pointwise addition of addition.

 We might think of it as: